Inference power pilot: NVL72 fleet power management

 1. Validate the deployment — Authenticate, run dpsctl verify, and interpret failures so you are not debugging topology on a broken server (Part 1).

-2. Model the site and gate end-to-end connectivity — Import devices if needed, build the 5-rack topology with a single PowerDomain budget, and activate it once as a temporary DPS-to-BMC connectivity gate (Part 2).
+2. Model the site and gate end-to-end BMC health — Import devices if needed, build the 4-rack topology with a single PowerDomain budget, run the deep BMC health check against every node, and activate the topology once as a temporary DPS-to-BMC end-to-end gate (Part 2).

-3. Deactivate before the baseline — After the connectivity and activation gates in Part 2 pass, deactivate the topology so the unmanaged baseline runs with DPS out of the control path (Part 3).
+3. Deactivate before the baseline — After the BMC health and activation gates in Part 2 pass, deactivate the topology so the unmanaged baseline runs with DPS out of the control path (Part 3).

 4. Prepare the baseline run — Stage inference consistently, define the steady-state window and KPIs, and document the 3-rack footprint and power context (Part 4).